JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

 1. If you followed the instructions, you have working run configurations for the new app modules.
       You can delete obsolete run configurations associated with the `composeApp` module.
-2. In the `gradle/libs.versions.toml` file, update the AGP version to a 9.* version, for example:
+2. In the `gradle/libs.versions.toml` file, update the AGP to a 9.* version, for example:

     ```text
     [versions]
-    agp = "9.0.0-beta02"
+    agp = "9.0.0-beta03"
     ```
+3. Up the Gradle version in the `gradle/wrapper/gradle-wrapper.properties` file to at least 9.1.0:

+    ```text
+    distributionUrl=https\://services.gradle.org/distributions/gradle-9.1.0-bin.zip
+    ```
-3. Remove this line from the `androidApp/build.gradle.kts` file, since [Kotlin support is built-in with AGP 9](https://developer.android.com/build/migrate-to-built-in-kotlin) and applying the Kotlin Android plugin is no longer necessary:
+4. Remove this line from the `androidApp/build.gradle.kts` file, since [Kotlin support is built-in with AGP 9](https://developer.android.com/build/migrate-to-built-in-kotlin) and applying the Kotlin Android plugin is no longer necessary:

     ```kotlin
     alias(libs.plugins.kotlinAndroid)
     ```
+5. In the `composeApp/build.gradle.kts` file update the namespace in the `kotlin.androidLibrary {}` block
+   so that it doesn't conflict with the app's namespace, for example:

+    ```kotlin
+    kotlin {
+        androidLibrary {
+            namespace = "compose.project.demo.composedemolibrary"
+            // ...
+    ```

-4. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the build script editor.
+6. Select **Build | Sync Project with Gradle Files** in the main menu, or click the Gradle refresh button in the build script editor.

-5. That your apps build and run with the new AGP version.
+7. That your apps build and run with the new AGP version.

 Congratulations!
 You have modernized and optimized the structure of your project.